albkirk/ESP32-KickStart/README.md

-# ESP32 Project "Kick Start" Template
+# ESP32 Project "Kick Start" Template  -- #DEPRECATED#

 This is a personal project to create a starting point for all my ESP projects.